Pastors of St. Anne Church

 On September 19, 1924, Bishop Christopher Byrne asked Reverend John O'Reilly to find a suitable location for a new church, which would accommodate Houston's westward growth.
 The new parish would be named for St. Anne, the mother of the Blessed Virgin.

 Father O'Reilly and Selma Rankin, from Annunciation Church, started the task by speaking to people in the neighborhood about the proposed church.
 In very little time, they found property for sale at the intersection of two dirt roads, McDuffie Street and Westheimer Road, near the present Randall's grocery store in Shepherd Square.
 The site was in the middle of a beautiful grove of oak trees at 2003 Westheimer, east of Shepherd Drive.
 A four-room abandoned farmhouse overrun by chickens was the only structure on the site.
 Even after it was renovated, the first church was often referred to as the "the chicken coop."

-Membership at Saint Anne had grown to 216 families by 1928, and leadership believed that the McDuffie and Westheimer location would not be suitable for a permanent church.
-A proposal was made to purchase 9.51 acres on the corner of Shepherd and Westheimer, the present-day site of Saint Anne Catholic Community.
+Membership at St. Anne had grown to 216 families by 1928, and leadership believed that the McDuffie and Westheimer location would not be suitable for a permanent church.
+A proposal was made to purchase 9.51 acres on the corner of Shepherd and Westheimer, the present-day site of St. Anne Catholic Community.

 The second church structure was designed by architect Maurice Sullivan.
 Father O'Rourke had instructed Sullivan to build a Spanish Mission-style church.
 Sullivan thus proceeded to go on a six-week journey to Mexico studying Spanish colonial-era churches, gathering postcards to serve as inspiration.
 This second church was completed in October 1929.